netskopeoss/aws-storage-estimator/README.md

-                        Configuration JSON file with script options --json FILE           Output JSON file to write with results --csv FILE            Output CSV file to write with results --summary, -s         Get summary of accounts and buckets --test, -t            Do not iteratively scan buckets for testing --org, -o             Scan for accounts in the organization --maxsize BYTES, -x BYTES
+                        Configuration JSON file with script options --json FILE           Output JSON file to write with results --csv FILE            Output CSV file to write with results --summary, -s         Summary only of accounts and buckets, does not enumerate bucket contents --test, -t            Do not iteratively scan buckets for testing --org, -o             Scan for accounts in the organization --maxsize BYTES, -x BYTES